 DHS has a number of data sources describing characteristics of children with an ASD but not as much information beyond claims data about the screening process used by each MCO, the barriers they are encountering and the strategies they are using to ensure children have access to appropriate care.
-The information communicated from the plans allows DHS an opportunity during this first reporting cycle to better understand what is actually occurring and helps to begin an awareness phase for future work to further develop early access to screening, diagnosis and treatment, especially for children who do not meet milestones.
+The information communicated from the plans allows DHS an opportunity to better understand what is actually occurring and helps to begin an awareness base-line data phase to direct future work to improve early access to screening, diagnosis and treatment, and assure needed services for children who do not meet milestones.